Senior Courts Act 1981

 The Senior Courts Act 1981 (c.
 54), originally named the Supreme Court Act 1981, is an act of the Parliament of the United Kingdom.

-The act prescribes the structure and jurisdictions of the Senior Courts of England and Wales (previously known as the "Superior Courts").
-These Senior Courts comprise: the Court of Appeal, High Court of Justice, the Employment Appeal Tribunal, and the Crown Court.
+The Act prescribes the structure and jurisdictions of the Senior Courts of England and Wales (previously known collectively as the "Supreme Court").
+These Senior Courts comprise: the Court of Appeal, the High Court of Justice, and the Crown Court.

 Change of name

 The Constitutional Reform Act 2005 established a new Supreme Court which, on 1 October 2009, replaced the Appellate Committee of the House of Lords.

 To avoid confusion, the Supreme Court Act 1981 was renamed the Senior Courts Act 1981, and all statutory references to the Supreme Court of England and Wales were amended to refer to the Senior Courts of England and Wales.
-The former term "Supreme Court" did not mean the 2009 Supreme Court (which did not exist in 1981), but was shorthand for the "Supreme Court of England and Wales", called before 1981 the "Supreme Court of Judicature", which comprised the "Superior Courts" (as opposed to the "Inferior Courts").
+The former term "Supreme Court" did not mean the 2009 Supreme Court (which did not exist in 1981), but was shorthand for the "Supreme Court of England and Wales", called before 1981 the "Supreme Court of Judicature".

 Provisions

+The act allows a High Court judge to make non-party costs orders against people who support litigation against another party.
+Courts are able to grant an injunction under the act.